Microsoft

 1. Pricing for Different License Types

-Visio Standard and Professional licenses are available as a one-time purchase.
-You may also acquire them with Software Assurance if you want to be able to upgrade them when new versions are released.
-Software Assurance is also required for shared server installation for your remote workers.
+Visio Standard and Visio Professional are available as one-time purchases.
+You can add Software Assurance if you want upgrade rights when new versions are released.
+Software Assurance is also required for shared server installation with remote workers.

 2. Discount Opportunities